-- 1. Applicants must attend an Information Session. - 2.
+- 1. Attend or view a live or recorded Information Session. - 2.
 Applicants must meet the following admission policies of Gurnick Academy of Medical Arts: immunization, health screening, background check, and CPR certification (See Policies of Gurnick Academy of Medical Arts in the School Catalog and "Admissions"). - 3.
 Applicants must submit a completed application.
 It is recommended that interested applicants fill out the application with the admission advisor. - 4.
-Applicants must take an Admission Assessment test: The Test of Essential Academic Skills (TEAS VI).
+Applicants must take an Admission Assessment: The Test of Essential Academic Skills (TEAS VII).
 It tests math, reading, English and language use, and science.
 All students are encouraged to log on to atitesting.com for study material and other valuable resources and information.
-The TEAS VI Test Passing score = 64% or better. - 5.
-Applicants will be asked to pass an interview with the Nursing Program Director or Associate Program Director in person or via Skype, if necessary. - 6.
-Applicants must submit a two to three (2 3) page written essay on why they have chosen professional nursing as a career. - 7.
+The TEAS VII Test Passing score = 64% or better. - 5.
+Applicants will be asked to pass an interview with the Nursing Program Director, Assistant Program Director, or designee in person or via a virtual conferencing platform, if necessary. - 6.
+Applicants must submit a two to three (2 3) pages written essay on why they have chosen professional nursing as a career. - 7.
 Applicants must submit three (3) letters of recommendation to the nursing program.
 These may come from employers, immediate work supervisors, health-related facilities the applicant has done volunteer work, or faculty from previous college/university coursework.
 These letters of recommendation must be submitted on formal organizational stationery. - 8.
 The applicant will submit proof of health-related &/or community work, e.g., volunteering at health fairs, hospitals, or clinics, working with the homeless, mentoring or tutoring other students, Big Brother or Big Sister.
-These experiences must be substantiated with a document or letter of verification on formal organizational stationery.

-- 9. Applicants will be rank-ordered based on the following score, which includes:
+These experiences must be substantiated with a document or letter of verification on formal organizational stationery. - 9.
+Applicants will be rank-ordered based on the following score, which includes:

 - Admission Assessment Test (TEAS)

 - Personal Interview

 - Written Essay

 - Three Letters of Recommendation

 - Community Work

 - Health-Related Experience